Tourist Schengen Visa: A Complete Guide on How to Apply Plus Tips!

 The following steps are the basic application procedure for a standard Tourist Schengen Visa and must be followed closely.
 That said, it is still advisable that you call your local embassy and ask if additional documents are required.

-1. Determine if you need a Schengen Visa
+Step 1: Determine if you need a Schengen Visa

 Not every country in Europe is a part of the Schengen Zone while some of them permit entry to the Schengen Visa holders.
 There are countries which are exempted from Schengen Visa applications.
 It is important to determine whether the visa will be required in the first place.